plokhotnyuk/jsoniter-scala/README.md

 There are configurable options that can be set in compile-time:
 - Ability to read/write numbers of containers from/to string values
 - Skipping of unexpected fields or throwing of parse exceptions
-- Mapping function for names between case classes and JSON, including predefined functions which enforce snake_case, kebab-case or camelCase names for all fields
+- Mapping function for names between classes and JSON, including predefined functions which enforce snake_case, kebab-case or camelCase names for all fields
 - Name of a discriminator field for ADTs
 - Mapping function for values of a discriminator field that is used for distinguishing classes of ADTs